tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.3 Features and Types of Fixed-Income Securities/_index.md

 ### What Are Fixed Income Securities?

-Fixed-income securities represent debt of the entity that issues them.
-As such, you will often hear the term debt securities to describe them.
-The terms of a fixed-income security include a promise by the issuer to repay the maturity value, or principal, on the maturity date, and to pay interest either at stated intervals over the life of the security or at maturity.
-In most cases, if the security is held to maturity, the rate of return is fairly certain.
-Interest payments paid by issuers are taxed as ordinary income.
+Fixed income securities represent the debt of the organization that issues them.
+Thus, you will often hear the term "debt". securities to describe them.
+The terms of a fixed income security include a promise by the issuer to repay the value of the redemption or principal on the maturity date, and to pay interest at set intervals during the term security or maturity.
+In most cases, if a security is held to maturity, the yield is fairly certain.
+Interest payments made by issuers are taxed as ordinary income.